iivanoo/covid-apps-observer/data/data_us/reports/resources/com.getheal.patient___5.13.1/report.md

 > Horrible Support Staff response time, poor house call system in app.
 The doctor I got was great, the app wasnt.
 Telemedicine call went quick and painless but when we tried to get a house call setup the appointment was cancelled day of.
 There was no email or indication as to why and I followed up with Heal through their chat and emailed them.
 The chat support told me they'd reschedule the appointment and never got back to me.
 The email got a response 14 hours later for followup emails.<br> :date: __2020-04-24 23:33:21__

 > Needs to be available everywhere.
 I'm.
 In CT where it's bad.<br> :date: __2020-04-08 00:15:30__

-> Just installed the app from play store, The app asks me to upgrade to the latest version which isn't available<br> :date: __2020-03-19 07:14:20__